Momo-Corp/simple-oauth/README.md

             user-info-uri: https://api.github.com/user
 ```

-So wee need a BASE_URL, a client ID and a client secret
+So wee need a BASE_URL, a client ID and a client secret.

 ## BASE_URL: Your server URL